happeo/custom-widget-templates/React/README.md

 ## Run the app

-`npm start` - This will start the webserver and serve the js file from localhost:8080/bundle.js
+`npm start` - This will start the webserver and serve the js file from localhost:8080/bundle.js.
+Widget-sdk services are not mocked.

 ## Run the app in localhost environment